Orchestration

 The chain

-Start with a rough idea: amplify rewrites it into the strongest prompt, then hands off to spec.
-From there spec → scope → dispatch are chain-starters — invoking any of them auto-advances forward through the rest. audit and deploy are gates — never auto-invoked; they fire only on an explicit user Yes to a gate question. scaffold is a one-time project setup (run once per repo), so it sits before the flow rather than inside it.
+Start with anything from a rough idea to a clear task: plan sharpens the prompt, designs the approach, and decomposes it into a task file (bouncing straight to decomposition when the approach is already clear). plan → dispatch are chain-starters — invoking either auto-advances forward through the rest. audit and deploy are gates — never auto-invoked; they fire only on an explicit user Yes to a gate question. scaffold is a one-time project setup (run once per repo), so it sits before the flow rather than inside it.

 Layer 0.5 — triage